The Content Engineer Is Now Your Most Strategic Growth Hire

 - Makes content more discoverable for humans and AEO

-Oshen Davidson, a content engineer at AirOps, shared this advice:
+Oshen Davidson, a Content Engineer at AirOps, shared this advice:

 "Keep building.
 Even small ideas are worth turning into something real.
 The more time you spend creating workflows, the faster your skills level up."

-Content engineering doesn’t just improve output—it transforms how marketing teams work.
+Content Engineering changes how marketing teams work.

 When Carta brought Lucy into this role, it sparked a wave of curiosity and collaboration.
 Teams began coming to her with ideas.
-Campaign planning, email automation, content personalization—all of it became fair game for scalable, AI-powered workflows.
+Campaign planning, email automation, content personalization.
+All of it became fair game for scalable, AI-powered workflows.

 Connor Beaulieu, Senior SEO Analyst at LegalZoom, saw the same effect: